Projects

 Documenting the experiences of Yazidi women abducted by ISIS

-We recently completed a qualitative exploratory study dedicated to Yazidi women’s experiences while in captivity.
+In 2020, CRHC completed a qualitative exploratory study dedicated to Yazidi women’s experiences while in captivity.
 We were asked to conduct this study with an Iraqi community-based organization in order to help them develop and evaluate a culturally appropriate clinical and psycho-social intervention.

 Expanding access to emergency contraception among Syrian refugees in Jordan